-All participants in the offering purchasing in excess of \$5 of common shares were granted a "right" to purchase one additional common share at a price of \$19.70 per share for every three common shares purchased under the plan.
-As a result of the stock subscription, employees were granted rights to purchase 211,800 common shares.
+All participants in the offering purchasing in excess of \$5 of common shares were granted a "right" to purchase one additional common share at a price of \$9.85 per share for every three common shares purchased under the plan.
+As a result of the stock subscription, employees were granted rights to purchase 423,600 common shares.
 Each right may be exercised at the rate of one-seventh per year and will expire seven years after the date that the right was granted.
 Employees may not exercise a right should they cease to be employed by the Company.

-M. Accumulated Other Comprehensive Income (Loss)
+N. Accumulated Other Comprehensive Income (Loss)

-Comprehensive income (loss) is comprised of net income and other adjustments that relate to foreign currency translation adjustments, changes in the fair value of interest rate contracts qualifying as cash flow hedges, and defined benefit pension plan adjustments.
+Comprehensive income (loss) is comprised of net income and other adjustments that relate to foreign currency translation adjustments and defined benefit pension plan adjustments.
 We do not provide income taxes on currency translation adjustments, as the earnings of our Canadian operations are considered to be indefinitely reinvested.